cpske/ISP/assignment/week2/github-flow.md

+---
-## Learn Git Branching, Pull Requests, and Github Flow
+title: Learn Git Branching, Pull Requests, and Github Flow
+---

 Github Flow is a workflow for projects using Git, whether you work alone or on a team.
 Github Flow uses branches and "pull requests", so you need to understand those, too.
-Don't worry, they are pretty simple.

-Please read the following material.
-Its all short:
+Please read and learn the following material.
+It is all short:

 1. Github Flow
    * Github Flow Illustrated Guide: [https://guides.github.com/introduction/flow/](https://guides.github.com/introduction/flow/)